 B.S., Communication Science and Engineering, Fudan University, China, 2014

-Focus AreaMachine Learning and AI, Optimization, Signal Processing, Communication Networks
+Focus AreaMachine Learning, Optimization, Signal Processing, Wireless Networks

 Selected Scholarly WorksT.
 Chen, G. B. Giannakis, T. Sun, and W. Yin, "LAG: Lazily Aggregated Gradient for Communication-Efficient Distributed Learning," Proc. of Neural Information Processing (NeurIPS), Montreal, Canada, December 3-8, 2018.

 Y. Shen, T. Chen, and G. B. Giannakis, "Random Feature-based Online Multi-kernel Learning in Environments with Unknown Dynamics," Journal of Machine Learning Research, vol. 20, no. 22, pp. 1-36, February 2019.